“Education, too?”: tips for investigating sexual allegations in schools and higher education settings

 The Policing and Crime Bill is navigating its way through the House of Commons, with the first reading taking place on the 10 February.
 There are a number of interesting provisions in the Bill relating to sexual offences, firearms and the treatment of young people, but what caught my eye were the provisions reforming pre-charge bail.
-We at Kingsley Napley have called for change in this area for a number of years (see our related blog, Call for limits to pre-charge bail).
+We at Kingsley Napley have called for change in this area for a number of years.

 Whilst conditions of bail can be challenged at the magistrates’ court, the length of time that a person is subject to bail cannot.
 Many investigations are complex and lengthy, taking months or even years, especially in fraud cases for example.
 The fact there are currently no restrictions on the length of time a person can spend on police bail can create lengthy periods of uncertainty for individuals, their families and victims.
 We have seen this recently in various cases within Operation Yewtree, during which celebrities such as Jim Davidson were left on bail for long periods before being told they would not face charges.
 Paul Gambacini has been very vocal in the media, and before Parliament, about the impact on his life after he was arrested on suspicion of historical sexual abuse and placed on bail for a year before the case against him was dropped.

 Indeed, Sir Bernard Hogan Howe has just announced a review of Operation Midland with High Court judge Sir Richard Henriques set to examine a number of investigations involving non-recent sexual claims against public figures.

 However, whilst high profile figures have shone a light on this issues we must not forget that this issue affects thousands of non-celebrities every day, often with a devastating impact on all concerned.